thomcc/fish-cargo-completions/README.md

 This adds completion for stuff like
 - `cargo build --target <tab>` to complete available targets
 - `cargo run --example <example>` or `cargo run --bin <bin>` for the binaries (note that this works in conjunction with a specified `-p`/`--package` or `--manifest-dir` arg, e.g. it will only complete examples for that package)
-- `cargo whatever -p <local package>` to autocomplete to the packages availabel
+- `cargo whatever -p <local package>` to autocomplete to the packages available
 - probably some other stuff, I wrote it a while ago

 ## Install with fisher (not tested but should work)